 Windows 10 Feature update also know as Semi-Annual Channel (SAC) update is the major update is similar to Windows 7 to Windows 8 upgrade.
 Microsoft release two (2) feature updates in a year to refresh windows 10 with new features and improvements.

-Before release, these feature updates, Microsoft first release windows 10 preview builds for Insider uses to collect user feedback, Once an update is proven to be reliable, company roll out the same First to consumers and then to business customers.
+Before release, these feature updates, Microsoft first release windows 10 preview builds for Insider uses to collect user feedback, Once an update is proven to be reliable, the company roll out the same First to consumers and then to business customers.

 Windows 10 feature updates also download and install automatically on compatible devices.
 You are able to acquire these major updates via Windows Update, or as a manual install.
 ISO files are also provided to users that want to do a clean install on their systems.